 All good things must come to an end, and there has never been a better thing in metal than Iron Maiden’s 1980s period.
-We take a two-part in-depth look at Maiden’s adventures in the late 80s!
-The first part jumps into the turmoil that was the making of Somewhere In Time.
+This chapter in our study of Iron Maiden History is a two-part in-depth look at Maiden’s adventures in the late 80s.
+The first part discusses the turmoil that was the making of Somewhere In Time.

-If the above photo illustrates anything, it might be the state of Iron Maiden as they were heading into the final part of their glorious 1982-89 classic era.
-On top of the world, jubilant, proud, fun-loving, but also suffering the sense of lunacy that permeats the daily life of any touring rock band in the big league.
+If the above photo illustrates anything, it might be the state of Maiden as they were heading into the final part of their unbeatable 1982-89 classic era.
+On top of the world, jubilant, proud, fun-loving, but also suffering the sense of lunacy that permeats the daily life of any touring rock band in the biggest league.

 We all know it: Powerslave was HUUUGE, the World Slavery Tour was LOOONG, and Maiden found themselves completely burnt out at the end of 1985.
-No wonder!
-5 studio albums and 1 double live record in less than six years.
-Think about that, and factor in a world tour for every studio album…
+No wonder: 5 studio albums and 1 double live record in less than six years.
+Factor in a world tour with a massive American leg for every studio album in the 1981-1984 period, and you’ve got manager Rod Smallwood’s five-year plan to build Maiden from nothing to everything in the United States of America.
+Not that the band didn’t care about the rest of the world, but their schedule was specifically designed to make Maiden big in America.

 “Obviously it’s a tougher gig for him, trying to sing up in that register for two hours every night, five or six nights a week.”

-Dickinson would never have a guitar or a drum set to hide behind, and it seems likely that the band didn’t quite understand how emotionally battered the singer would be after 12 months straight of making thousands of people believe every word.
-All of this without ever pulling an ego stunt like Axl Rose would have, but simply delivering on time, come hell or high water.
+Dickinson would never have a guitar or a drum set to hide behind, and it seems likely that the band didn’t quite understand how physically and emotionally battered the singer would be after 12 months straight of making thousands of people believe every word every night.
+All of this without ever pulling an ego stunt and disappearing, but simply delivering on time, come hell or high water.
 Or in Bruce’s case, even come severe physical illness.

-Bruce claims that the title track for Maiden’s fifth studio album, Powerslave, had slightly tongue-in-cheek lyrics.
+Dickinson claims that the title track for Maiden’s fifth studio album, Powerslave, had slightly tongue-in-cheek lyrics.
 The band were slaves to the power of the tour at that point.
-They had become a machine, a hugely successful one, and every year started with the writing and recording of a new album and morphed into intense globetrotting with a properly hectic concert schedule overseen by manager Rod Smallwood.
+They had become a machine, a hugely successful one.
+Every year started with the writing and recording of a new album, and morphed into intense globetrotting with a properly hectic concert schedule overseen by manager Smallwood.

 “Now you’ll write for six weeks, now you’ll make a record for three months, now you’re rehearsing for two weeks, now you’ll tour for eight months.”